mildlyinternet/mildlyinternet.github.io/_posts/2015-12-02-how-expensive-are-your-meetings.md

 layout: post
 title: How Expensive Are Your Meetings?
 category: business
+description: "How much are meeting costing your business?"
 ---

 I think too few people realize how much money and productivity their meetings